dfinity/portal/docs/developer-docs/backend/candid/candid-howto.md

 To figure out how to create more complex Candid arguments, please refer to the [Candid Reference](/references/candid-ref.md).
 And for Candid arguments too long to fit the command line, please use the `--argument-file` flag of [`dfx canister call`](/references/cli-reference/dfx-canister.md#dfx-canister-call).

-You can also omit the arguments and let `dfx` generate a random value that matches the method type.
+You can also omit the arguments and let the IC SDK generate a random value that matches the method type.
 For example:

 ``` bash
 $ dfx canister call counter inc